cygnus666/Circuit-Sword/FAQ.md

 A: When those products have been fully completed and are ready for manufacture, and [email/post](https://github.com/kiteretro/Circuit-Sword/wiki/FAQ#q-when-will-the-next-pre-order-open) will go up about them.

 ***
-### Q: Do you ship to .. ?
+### Q: Where do you ship to?
+How are your items shipped?
-A: Shipping is calculated at checkout, PayPal doesn't implement a nice set of shipping options (but only if you have a US seller account, go figure..) so prices are set at an international rate!
-Sorry UK people but I have to charge the full amount, refunds aren't possible due to time (they will arrive next day after posting tho!).
-ALL shipments are sent first class tracked by RoyalMail and will require a signature.
-Tracking information will make its way to you once shipped!

-Shipping **only** to **the United Kingdom, the United States, Canada, Europe, Australlia, New Zealand, Brazil** and **Japan**.
-(You will get a refund if you are not in one of these zones).

-If you have any special postage requirements, please include in the order notes.
+A: I ship to the United Kingdom, the United States, Canada, Europe, Australia, New Zealand and Japan (orders from countries outside of this list will not be processed).
+All items are shipped with tracking information via Royal Mail and will require a signature.
+Due to PayPal limitations all orders will be charged the international rate for postage (sorry UK customers).
+If you have any special postage requirements please include them in the notes section of your order.

 ***
 ### Q: How does ordering work?
 I've changed my mind!